ali4lou/Redefining-Housekeeping-Genes/README.md

 - **`result_codes/`** – Python scripts used to reproduce each analysis presented in the paper.
 - **`files/`** – Required datasets and annotation files (**provided as compressed files**).
-  These same datasets are also available on Zenodo (link below).

 ---